jR4dh3y/jR4dh3y/README.md

-# Hello, I'm Radhey Kalra! 👋
+# Hello, I'm Radhey! 👋

 I'm a passionate Computer Science student at the MIET Jammu.
 I love exploring and learning new technologies, and I'm always eager to take on exciting coding challenges.